void-linux/void-packages/Manual.md

 [ExtUtils::MakeMaker](http://perldoc.perl.org/ExtUtils/MakeMaker.html) build method.

 - `python-module` For packages that use the Python module build method (setup.py).
+By default the module will be built for python2.
+The `python_versions` variable may be defined to set the allowed python versions to be built, i.e:
+`python_version="2 3"`.

 - `waf3` For packages that use the Python3 `waf` build method with python3.